IsaacVerm/scarf/README.md

 Install additional packages by running `pip install package` and then `pip freeze > requirements.txt` to add it to the list of packages used in the project.

-## git

-Repository is cloned using https and [credentials manager](https://help.github.com/en/articles/caching-your-github-password-in-git) is used for ease of use and not to interfere with ssh config.

 ## Using Django

 [tutorial](https://docs.djangoproject.com/en/2.1/intro/tutorial01/)